 Medical examiner testifies about Connie Dabate's wounds during husband's trial

 Apr.
-20—VERNON — A medical examiner testified this morning in the trial of Richard Dabate about how he examined Connie Dabate's wounds and determined her cause of death as homicide.
+21—VERNON — A medical examiner testified Wednesday morning in the trial of Richard Dabate about how he examined Connie Dabate's wounds and determined her cause of death as homicide.

 Associate Medical Examiner Frank Evangelista testified that he completed the examination on Dec.
 24, 2015, the day after Connie was killed.

 Prosecutor Matthew Gedansky asked why the abdominal wound didn't appear to have bled much.
 Evangelista said there wasn't any way for him to tell.
-He said the bullet that entered Connie Dabate's head struck her vassal ganglia, which textbooks say causes instant death.
-If that gunshot happened first, it could have limited the bleeding.
+He said the bullet that entered Connie Dabate's head struck her basal ganglia, which textbooks say causes instant death.
+If that gunshot happened first, it could have limited the bleeding, he said.

-Under cross-examination by Dabate's lawyer, Trent LaLima, Evangelista acknowledged there were other aspects of Connie Dabate's death he couldn't draw conclusions about.
+Under cross-examination by Dabate's lawyer, Trent LaLima, Evangelista acknowledged there were other aspects of Connie's death he couldn't draw conclusions about.

-Evangelista said he couldn't tell which of the injuries happened first or how far apart they happened.
-It could have been seconds apart or could have been separated by 10 minutes, he said.
+Evangelista said he couldn't tell which of the injuries happened first or how far apart in time they happened.
+They could have been seconds apart or could have been separated by 10 minutes, he said.

+Proceedings began Wednesday, the 11th day of the trial, with former state police Detective Jeffrey Payette on the witness stand, continuing his testimony from Tuesday.
+Defense lawyer Michael Fitzpatrick spent time questioning him about a laser trajectory test conducted at the scene to determine the path of a bullet.

+Payette said in that situation some other heights became more likely, but that scenario didn't fit with Dabate's description of what happened.
+He added that the area didn't show any signs of a struggle.

 Dabate, 45, was charged in April 2017 with murder, tampering with physical evidence, and making a false statement in connection with the death of his wife, Connie, on Dec.
 23, 2015.